94% of King’s students report being either satisfied or extremely satisfied with the overall quality of their education (CUSC 2018).

 The University of King’s College is a small and extraordinarily lively liberal arts university located in Halifax, Nova Scotia on Canada’s east coast.
 We are best known for our humanities programs, journalism school, and science and music degrees, which all take an interdisciplinary approach to education.
 With under 1,000 students on campus, you will be educated in a lively academic community where professors and peers will both challenge and support you.

-King’s unique partnership with neighbouring Dalhousie University, one of Canada’s 15 research-intensive universities, gives you access to a breadth of courses, programs, supports, and activities.
-Through King’s unique academic offerings and community and Dalhousie’s wealth of resources, you can build a combined and customized degree that reflects your individual interests.
+King’s unique association with neighbouring Dalhousie University, one of Canada’s 15 research-intensive universities, gives you access to a breadth of courses, programs, supports, and activities.
+By taking courses at King’s and Dalhousie, you can build a customized Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Journalism (Honours) degree that reflects your individual interests.

 students in first year King’s classes.

 Most King’s students choose to begin their university education with our renowned Foundation Year Program (FYP), a chronological study of great books and ideas from the ancient to the contemporary.
 It’s a curated first-year experience that inspires your choices of what to study in second, third, and fourth year.

 Our students and alumni demonstrate that the education you receive at King’s can serve you well in deciding and achieving your goals.
 According to a recent survey, 95% of alumni say their King’s education is useful to the work they do.

 Our graduates enter the job market with skills like critical thinking and strong oral and written communication skills that set them up for success in a variety of career paths.

 Sign up for information about programs, events and opportunities at King’s.